 Let’s consider one example use for a patient case management tool:

 Viewing patients based on a given status doesn’t have to be complicated.
 In fact, it should be easy.
 Keeping an eye on patients with certain conditions or pre-disposals is incredibly important.
-A case management tool makes this kind of follow-up simple.
+A case management solution makes this kind of follow-up simple.

 Suggested use cases for a case management tool